PS5 vs. Xbox Series X: Which Console Will Run GTA 6 Best?

 - 60 fps mode that could be a genuine technical challenge

-Rockstar hasn’t said anything official about Series S limitations, but let’s be real: running the most ambitious open world in gaming history on mid-range hardware is borderline sorcery.
+Rockstar hasn’t said anything official about Series S limitations.
+Running the most ambitious open world Rockstar has ever built on mid-range hardware will require significant optimization.

 PlayStation’s Wild Card: The DualSense